JakuJ/bootable-stuff/README.md

 emulated.
 This means that we cannot actually use AVX to vectorize kernel code.
 Attempting to compile the kernel with `-mavx` will result in a **General Protection Fault**.

-Running with MacOS's Hypervisor does not solve the issue.

 ### HVF acceleration

-On MacOS, `qemu-system-x86_64` does not allow unsigned binaries to use Hypervisor acceleration.
+On MacOS, it is possible to run the kernel with Hypervisor acceleration.
+However, `qemu-system-x86_64` on Mac does not allow unsigned binaries to use it.

 To sign the QEMU binary, run the following command from repository root:

 ```shell
 codesign -s - --entitlements qemu/app.entitlements --force "$(command -v qemu-system-x86_64)"
 ```

+Note that the HVF in QEMU **does not support SSE**.
+Do not compile with `-O3` if you want to use the `hvf` target.